 The cause of agro-ecology is greatly reinforced by its affinity with the low cost mitigation and adaptation measures urgently sought in response to climate change.
 Agro-ecological methods, making the most of local natural resources, may offer a more promising platform for “climate-smart agriculture” than the intensive industrial model.
 They are also more attuned to protecting the seed diversity of vital crops and plants.

-The second issue of concern is the tendency for control of industrial agriculture to be concentrated in a small number of global corporations.
-Recent consolidation in the agribusiness sector has created three companies – Bayer-Monsanto, DowDupont and ChemChina (Syngenta) – that control 60% of commercial seeds and 71% of global pesticide sales.
+A further concern is the tendency for control of industrial agriculture to be concentrated in a small number of global corporations.
+Recent consolidation in the agribusiness sector has created just four companies that control 60% of commercial seeds.
 These businesses also possess a near-monopoly of patents on crop genomes.
 Similar consolidation is likely to occur in the farm machinery sector.

 Such domination is relevant to global food security because corporate interests are ultimately aligned with shareholder value rather than the elimination of hunger.
 Public-private partnerships in related sectors such as water and energy have a poor track record in reaching the most disadvantaged households.